Kazu-j21/elearning_app/readme.md

 # Page Contents / User story
 ・Dashboard (homepage when logged in)
 * User can see how many words are learned
-* User can see activity log from user and following users
+* User can see activity logs from the user and the following users
-* User can see the number of followed and following users
+* User can see the number of followers and following users

 ・Profile page
 * User can see profile details such as name and avatar
 * User can see his own activities
-* User can see the number of followed and following users
+* User can see the number of followers and following users

 ・Users list page
 * User can see all users with avatar and name
-* User can follow other user
+* User can follow/unfollow other users
 * The page has a pagination function

 ・Category list page